Government of National Salvation: Auxiliary formations

 In addition to the State Guard, a number of other formations fought in Serbia alongside the Germans.
 Those included the Serbian Volunteer Corps, formed in September 1941 by as the Serbian Volunteer Detachments, under Dimitrije Ljotić, a member of the fascist Yugoslav National Movement.
 The organization was divided into nineteen detachments, and after being renamed the Serbian Volunteer Corps, received a new structure that included companies, battalions, and regiments.
 It consisted of about 12,000 members, and included about 150 Croats.
 It was the only Serbian collaborationist formation trusted by the Germans, and was praised by German commanders for its valor in action.

 There was also a group of Chetniks, the Pećanac Chetniks, that became "legalized" and fought for the Germans and the puppet government until being disarmed in 1943.
 A force of White Russian volunteers was also formed, the Russian Protective Corps.
 It consisted of White émigrés living in Serbia that wanted to fight against the communist partisans, and included about 300 Soviet prisoners of war.

+By August 1944, SDS units were responding to Mihailović's call for a general mobilisation by defecting openly to his Chetniks.

+The SDS was then renamed the "Serbian Shock Corps (Srpski udarni korpus or SUK) of the Yugoslav Army in the Homeland" once again under the command of Radovanović and it joined the withdrawal of other Chetnik formations towards the Sandžak region then into northeastern Bosnia.

+In the last days of December 1944, the SUK participated, along with other Chetnik formations, in an unsuccessful attempt to capture the Partisan-held city of Tuzla in northeastern Bosnia.
+This failure and mutual recriminations between Mihailović's Chetniks and the SUK resulted in the effective disintegration of the SUK.
+By mid-January 1945, 5,000 former SDS members had rejoined the Germans, with some returning to Serbia to take advantage of Josip Broz Tito's amnesty.
+Most were transported to Austria where they were used in labour battalions under the direction of Organisation Todt, but about 1,500 were allowed to move to the Ljubljana Gap area, where they could join other collaborationist forces, such as the SDK or the Chetnik formations of Momčilo Đujić or Dobroslav Jevđević.
+Mihailović was not concerned about their departure, describing the former SDS troops as the "worst troops in the world".

+On the fifth of may the remaining remnants crossed the river Soča and surrendered to the British Army near the Italian-Yugoslav border.
+Fortunately for them, they were interned as prisoners of war and other than a few senior officers, were not repatriated to Yugoslavia to face trial.